jonathanrlouie/idris-maven-plugin/README.md

 From the root of the repository, run `mvn test`.

+To run the functional tests, run the `run_functional_tests.sh` script in the root of the repository.

 ## Nix Environment

 For Nix users, run `nix-develop` in the root of the repository to enter a developer environment, which already has the required versions of the JDK and Maven.
 It also automatically downloads and installs the [idris-jvm backend](https://github.com/mmhelloworld/idris-jvm).